We will begin this sermon in Revelation 19:9-10.

 The reason I went through this is because with a true prophet, he never loses sight of the law of God.
 The law of God is his proof of who he is, apart from signs that God permits him to give, but he never strays away from the law of God.
 That is an absolute.
 These others are idols because there is no reality.
 There are no absolutes tied to the predictions they are making.
 The person who seeks the will of God through these means is at the mercy of lying demons and imaginative men and women.

-The prophecies of the Bible will deal in four basic areas which are listed below:
+The prophecies of the Bible will deal in four basic areas:

 A local situation.